 The legal industry currently uses AI in many aspects of its work.
-Legal AI may not be explicitly noticeable—it doesn’t show up in day-to-day activities the way it does in the movies, after all.
-It’s not a quick-witted robot or sultry-voiced computer.
-But legal AI helps lawyers and paralegals do their jobs better.
-Specifically, legal AI helps legal professionals transform the legal industry by putting clients first in an unprecedented way.
+Artificial intelligence in law firms may not be explicitly noticeable—but it helps lawyers and paralegals do their jobs better.
+Specifically, AI in law firms helps legal professionals transform their practice by putting clients first in an unprecedented way.

-Here are just a few of the ways lawyers can take advantage of artificial intelligence:
+Below are just a few of the ways innovative law firms can take advantage of artificial intelligence in their firms.

-Similar to e-discovery software, legal research software allows legal professionals to easily scan and search large databases of regulations, statutes, practice areas, jurisdictions, case laws and more.
+Similar to e-discovery software, AI-powered legal research software allows legal professionals to quickly scan and search large databases of regulations, statutes, practice areas, jurisdictions, case laws, and more.
 With legal research software, lawyers can gather data and help them understand precedents.
 Conducting more comprehensive research at faster speeds saves lawyers time and saves clients money.
-Tools that integrate with practice management software—such as Casetext and Fastcase—allow users to conduct and attach research directly to relevant case details.
+Tools that integrate with practice management software—such as Casetext and Fastcase—enable users to conduct and attach research directly to relevant case details.

 Learn more about how to conduct great legal research.